 This reference site with works by photographer Scott Eaton includes motion pictures, expressions, 3d scans and artworks.
 Scott documents pictures of athletes and dancers in motion, allowing you to see the body while engaged in different forms, creating an expressive gallery available to be used by artists.

 The first thing to strike you when you go through the site is the detailing and high quality of the images on display and this is important because it exposes you to the complexity of the human body.

 You can go through a collection of either

-To have full access to the materials and benefit off Bodies in motion you need a subscription.
-There are packages to choose from; basic, standard and professional each of them vary in how much access you are given to the materials.
-Of all three subscriptions, only the professional package allows you to use the material for commercial purposes and you will have to decide between opting for single user or multi user.
-Also you join a community of other users who share their works.
+To have full access to the materials and benefit from Bodies in motion you need a subscription.
+There are packages to choose from; basic, standard, and professional each of them vary in how much access you are given to the materials.
+Of all three subscriptions, only the professional package allows you to use the material for commercial purposes and you will have to decide between opting for single user or multi-user.
+Also, you join a community of other users who share their works.

 Line of Action also provides images, lots of them from which artists can practice gesture drawing from anywhere.
 The images are donated by photographers and subscribers as well, although Line of Action doesn’t shoot their own images, they accept submission and filter it to only display what will be of educational value to artists.

 On the website, you get to control what kind of images are shown to you because the collection has both nude and covered images of both sexes, therefore before you start you will have to select circles that represent your preferred options.
 For example, what gender of people you want to see, would you rather see them clothed or naked, and how long you want your sessions to be.